joshchew24/notes/CPSC 404/Concurrency Control.md

 #### Read-Write (RW)
 ![[Pasted image 20250324175840.png]]
 - **"unrepeatable reads"**
+	- **transaction requests to read an entity for which an unclosed transaction has already made a write request**
 - conflict
 	- T1 reads A and does some calculations
 	- T2 changes value of A